dOpensource/dsiprouter/docs/installing.rst

 ^^^^^^^^^^^^^^

 - Must run this as the root user (you can use sudo)
-- git and curl needs to be installed
+- git needs to be installed
-- python version 3.4 or older
+- The installer will handle all other dependencies

 Install Options
 ^^^^^^^^^^^^^^^^

 - Proxy SIP Traffic Only (Don't Proxy audio (RTP) traffic)
 - Proxy SIP Traffic and Audio when it detects a SIP Agent is behind NAT
 - Proxy SIP Traffic, Audio and it configures the system to work properly when the PBX's and dSIPRouter are behind a NAT.